web333wiki/web3-wiki/cards/Ethereum.md

 - **Account Abstraction (AA):** Aims to make user accounts (Externally Owned Accounts - EOAs) more flexible and programmable, similar to smart contracts.
 EIPs like those in the [[Pectra Upgrade]] (e.g., EIP-7702) will allow EOAs to initiate operations like transaction batching and gas sponsorship, significantly improving user experience.
 - **Staking & [[Proof of stake]] (PoS):** Following [[The Merge]], Ethereum transitioned to a PoS consensus mechanism.
 Users can stake their ETH to participate as [[Validator]]s, proposing and attesting to new blocks, securing the network, and earning ETH rewards.
 This is managed by the [[Beacon Chain]].
 - **Scalability Solutions:** Ethereum actively supports and fosters a multi-pronged approach to scalability, primarily through Layer 2 solutions like [[Rollup]]s ([[Optimism]], [[Arbitrum]], [[Linea]]) that process transactions off-chain and post data back to Ethereum.
 Upgrades like the [[Dencun Upgrade (EIP-4844)]] (introducing blobspace) significantly reduce data posting costs for L2s.
 - **Upgradeable Protocol & Roadmap:** Ethereum evolves through a community-driven process of Ethereum Improvement Proposals (EIPs) and network upgrades (hard forks).
-Key past upgrades include The Merge (PoS transition) and London ([[Ethereum Improvement Proposal 1559 (EIP-1559)]]).
+Key past upgrades include The Merge (PoS transition) and London ([[EIP-1559]]).
 Future upgrades like [[Pectra Upgrade]] continue this evolution, focusing on areas like staking, account abstraction, and further scalability enhancements.

 ## Technology